sahib/misc/os-quiz/slides.md

 # Rules

 <!--
+Idea this time:
-TODO: Idea: Get to know some less known features, although no guarantee on being completed.
+Get to know some less known features, although no guarantee on being completed.
 -->

 - There are **25** questions.